DavidRR-F/Obsidian/Networking/Network +/Flashcards/Cabling.md

 🃟 Flaschcard: (-1, 0, Cables) (: What is Cable Continuity testing) (: checks if there is a complete path for current to flow from one end of a cable to the other.
 It verifies that the cable doesn't have any breaks or open circuits)
 🃟 Flaschcard: (-1, 0, Cables) (: checks if there is a complete path for current to flow from one end of a cable to the other.
 It verifies that the cable doesn't have any breaks or open circuits) (: What is Cable Continuity testing)

 🃟 Flaschcard: (-1, 0, Cables) (: What is Cable Distance tesing) (: refers to the ability to measure the length of a cable or locate a fault within the cable.
-This is where a Time Domain Reflectometer (TDR) becomes important)
+This is where a Time Domain Reflectometer (TDR)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: refers to the ability to measure the length of a cable or locate a fault within the cable.
 This is where a Time Domain Reflectometer (TDR) becomes important) (: What is Cable Distance tesing)

-🃟 Flaschcard: (-1, 0, Cables) (: What is TDR - Time Domain Reflectometer) (: an instrument that measures the time it takes for an electronic signal to travel down a cable and be reflected back from the end of the cable or the point of a fault (like a break or severe crimp))
+🃟 Flaschcard: (-1, 0, Cables) (: What is TDR - Time Domain Reflectometer) (: an instrument that measures the time it takes for an electronic signal to travel down a cable and be reflected back from the end of the cable or the point of a fault (like a break or severe crimp)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: an instrument that measures the time it takes for an electronic signal to travel down a cable and be reflected back from the end of the cable or the point of a fault (like a break or severe crimp)) (: What is TDR - Time Domain Reflectometer)

 🃟 Flaschcard: (-1, 0, Cables) (: What is Cable Crosswalk) (: a form of interference that occurs when the signal from one cable leaks into another, potentially degrading the signal quality and leading to data transmission errors.
 It is especially relevant in twisted-pair cables, such as those used in Ethernet networks, where multiple pairs are enclosed within a single cable sheath)